i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 - Use temporary Redstone lamps to test each segment output individually.

 **Lesson Summary:**
-You’ve created a programmable display driver using a physical “ROM”—a powerful concept that bridges hardware and software.
+You’ve created a programmable display driver using a physical “ROM.”
+This is a powerful concept that bridges hardware and software.

 **Real-World Connection: Read-Only Memory (ROM)**
 >
 > This "diode matrix" you've built is a simple form of **Read-Only Memory**.
-The "program"—the shape of the numbers—is physically burned into the circuit's layout.
+The "program," which is the shape of the numbers, is physically burned into the circuit's layout.
 Old video game cartridges and a computer's BIOS chip worked on this exact principle, with data permanently stored in the hardware's structure.

 ---